Akuli/python-tutorial/basics/editor-setup.md

 #### The Basic Text Editors
 These editors usually come with the operating system.
 They do not have features like running code, auto-completion, etc. that make programming easier.
-They are usually used for relatively simple text editing and is not preferred  for coding.
+They are usually used for relatively simple text editing.
+Most programmers do not use these editors for programming.

 A few popular ones in this category are:
 - Notepad (Windows)